joeapodaca/apestogetherstrong/README.md

 The aim of this project is to see if the COVID-19 numbers had an several impact in stock prices.
 Does the prices goes Up or Goes down due to the increases or decreases of deaths?

+As a first draft machine learning model, Random Forest has been selected.

 Models: Decision trees, Random Forest, Logistic Regression

-Source data; KAGGLE: https://www.kaggle.com/nroll12/us-equity-market-covid19
+Source data; KAGGLE: https://www.kaggle.com/nroll12/us-equity-market-covid19 "How has the U.S. Stock market been impacted by Covid-19?"

 CDC: Covid- National_history.csv

-Commuication through Slack
+"Contain daily data on the COVID-19 pandemic for the US and individual states" Commuication through Slack

+Possible questions to answer with the data:
+What effects did covid deaths have on Industries price value?
+Which Industries had the most and least value change during the period of the data?
 ## Result

 ### Random Forest